jose-jaen/Projects/Advanced Econometrics/README.md

-In this section solutions to Fumio Hayashi's Econometrics are provided for a selection of Chapters
+In this section solutions to Fumio Hayashi's Econometrics are provided for the following chapters:

+- Finite Sample Theory

+- Large Sample Theory

-Last updated: 04/05/2022
+Last updated: 13/04/2022